 Similar to employer eligibility, there are several operational requirements for employees to successfully effectuate enrollment in a health plan through the SHOP once they have been determined eligible.
-The employee will receive notification that their employer registered for the HealthSource RI SHOP and that the employee (and any dependents) is eligible for coverage.
+The employee will receive notification that their employer registered for HealthSource RI for Employers and that the employee (and any dependents) is eligible for coverage.
 Employees must then: